-6. Although there is no pre-defined scale, the ecosystem approach can be applicable over large areas (landscape level), while SFM has historically emphasized forest management-unit levels of work at typically small spatial scales.
-Furthermore, while attempting to consider all types of forests and all forest values, SFM still tends to focus on timber-producing areas.
-Greater emphasis could be placed on SFM within a broader spatial context, including protected areas, taking into consideration conservation issues in general, and developing links to adjacent land uses and/or complementary approaches: extraction of non-timber forest resources, agriculture, watershed management, and ecological restoration
+6.Although there is no pre-defined scale, the ecosystem approach can be applicable over large areas (landscape level), while SFM has historically emphasized forest management-unit levels of work at typically small spatial scales.
+Although the Forest Principles do not indicate that forest management should be integrated with management of adjacent areas, and some larger-scale applications (e.g. landscape restoration initiatives and model forests) have been developed within the last decade, greater emphasis could be placed on SFM within a broader spatial context, including protected areas, taking into consideration conservation issues in general, and developing stronger links to adjacent land uses and/or complementary approaches, such as extraction of non-timber forest resources, agriculture, watershed management, and ecological restoration.

-7. There are areas where further conceptual development is needed in both SFM and the ecosystem approach.
+7.There are areas where further conceptual development is needed in both SFM and the ecosystem approach.
 Both approaches, for example, should explicitly incorporate a principle of sustainability.
 The inter-generational obligation to sustain the provision of ecosystem goods and services to future generations should be clearly stated.
 Another area warranting further work is to incorporate issues, in both SFM and the ecosystem approach, of consideration of risks and threats.
 Global climate change creates risks and uncertainties for all sectors involved in applying the ecosystem approach.
 Concerns in the forest sector include insecure land tenure, increased forest fire incidence, and the spread of forest pests and diseases into higher latitudes.

-8. As stated in the previous section, there is a need for the ecosystem approach to adopt a more outcome-based approach.
+8.As stated in the previous section, there is a need for the ecosystem approach to adopt a more outcomebased approach.
 As such, lessons learned from implementation of SFM through the application of criteria and indicators would be particularly beneficial.
 In addition, the experiences of applying the ecosystem approach through Global Environmental Facility projects should be taken into account.

-9. In general, tools and approaches developed to implement SFM may be useful in other productive sectors as they explore ways to implement the ecosystem approach.
-The processes of developing and using Criteria and Indicators (including local-level indicators), designing and setting up Model Forests and demonstration forests, and drawing up national forest programs, action-oriented forest management plans, environmental management systems, and codes of conduct and practice, are all tools with broader potential relevance.
+9.In general, tools and approaches developed to implement SFM may be useful in other productive sectors as they explore ways to implement the ecosystem approach.
+The processes of developing and using criteria and indicators for sustainable forest management (including local-level indicators), designing and setting up model forests and demonstration forests, and drawing up national forest programs, action-oriented forest management plans, environmental management systems, and codes of conduct and practice, are all tools with broader potential relevance.
 For example, codes of practice for sustainable agricultural systems are not as advanced as for SFM.
-The increasing emphasis on community forestry and social forestry, and broader stakeholder engagement, also has broader applications.
+Approaches and tools developed for community forestry and social forestry to achieve broader stakeholder engagement, also have considerable potential for application in other sectors.

-10. In particular, the use of criteria and indicators is considered a key tool for implementing and monitoring SFM, and the approach is being applied both regionally and nationally.
-Criteria and indicators can be used for setting goals, assessing management outcomes and policy effectiveness, forest certification, and for communicating progress to policy makers.
-Although the various regional processes to define criteria and indicators have largely developed independently, to date, 149 countries, encompassing 95% of the world's forests, are in the process of applying the Criteria and Indicators approach.
-Tools such as criteria and indicators represent a detailed expression of the elements of SFM when taken as a integrated whole, and bear many points of similarity to the ecosystem approach.
+10.In particular, the use of criteria and indicators is considered a key tool for implementing and monitoring SFM, and the approach is being applied both nationally and at the forest management unit level.
+Criteria and indicators can be used for setting goals, assessing management outcomes and policy effectiveness, orienting forest certification systems, and for communicating progress to policy makers.
+Although nine regional and international processes to develop and implement criteria and indicators for sustainable forest management have largely developed independently, to date, 149 countries, encompassing 95% of the world's forests, are in the process of applying the criteria and indicators approach.
+Criteria and indicators for sustainable forest management represent a detailed expression of the elements of SFM when taken as a integrated whole, and bear many points of similarity to the ecosystem approach.
 Criteria and indicators can be adapted towards on-the-ground action, as illustrated by the development of local-level indicators applicable at the forest management unit level by ITTO.